leob/ionic-quickstarter/README.md

 #### Test mode

-Third mode is the test mode (gulp test/karma).
-This also uses the 'lightweight' build process and 'mock' services.
+Test mode (karma/jasmine) also uses the 'lightweight' build process and 'mock' services.

 For more details on configuring and using development, test and production mode, see the Wiki.